SPOC-group/counting-attention/README.md

 ## Explicit Constructions

 In ```[theory]-explicit-constructions-d=T.ipynb``` and its dependencies we implemented the algorithms from out explicit constructions for $d=T$.
+In ```[theory]-explicit-constructions-d<T-mutual-coherence.ipynb``` and its dependencies we implemented the algorithms from out explicit constructions for $d<T$ that rely on ideas connected to the mutual coherence bounds.
+In ```[theory]-explicit-constructions-d<T-softmax.ipynb``` and its dependencies we implemented the algorithms from out explicit constructions for $d<T$ that rely on ideas connected to the softmax.

 ## Software requirements